MY OWN BEST-EVER PIZZA DOUGH

 Preheat oven to 375 F and place baking stone in center.

-TO MAKE DOUGH: In a large mixing bowl, place flour, baking powder, sugar, salt and olive oil.
+In a large mixing bowl, place flour, baking powder, sugar, salt and olive oil.
 Stir together with whisk until texture is like that of moist cereal.
 Add egg and water and mix well with hands.
 Place on to floured work surface and knead like bread for 5 minutes.
 Cover and let rest 10 minute.

 TO MAKE FILLING: Place all ingredients in a large mixing bowl and mix well with hands.